ypinhsuan/tp/docs/DeveloperGuide.md

     * Harder to implement.

 Alternative 1 was chosen because it is possible to have the same lesson in different classes if users do not delete the data for previous semesters.
-Hence, we want to allow duplicate lessons only in different classes.
+Hence, we allowed for duplicate lessons in different classes.
 Furthermore, since users need to specify the class index when editing or deleting lessons, it makes alternative 1 easier to implement.

 ### Attendance Model